Stalker's Top Ten 2009: Frank Da Silva: Favourite Films of 2009

 Let's see if you agree with Frank's list, and if not, sound off in the comments, or better still, submit your own Top Ten of absolutely anything film related.

-It's easy to submit your own Top Ten, create a list, add at least a sentence explanation about each entry, how you'd like to be known on the published article and a site link, and email it to me at firstname.lastname@example.org, simple as anything.
+It's easy to submit your own Top Ten, create a list, add at least a sentence explanation about each entry, how you'd like to be known on the published article and a site link, and email it to me at , simple as anything.

 In the meantime, let's get back to Frank and hear a little about him.
 He's the founder of Velatropa Films and DMT Labs Productions and describes himself as a film-maker, Producer and generally a geek who's into adventure travel, digital photography and new media.
 Frank is working on a feature-length documentary entitled Earth 2.0.
-You can read more about him over at his main page, or see this list on his own site.
+You can read more about him over at his main page, or see this list on .

 So that's Frank, but what about his all important Top Ten?
 Well here you have it: